When it comes to executing your business strategy, what drags your organization to a strategic slow crawl or even a full stop?

 Are strategic initiatives friend or foe?
 The answer to this question depends on if executives make any of the following four big mistakes that stop strategy execution.

-Thinking Big and Complex Equals Innovation
+Mistake #1: Thinking Big and Complex Equals Innovation

 A big mistake often made by executives is thinking that big and complex initiatives are better.
 The following story illustrates how big and complex initiatives can derail a strategy.

-A big complicated initiative may look innovative and promising.
+Solutions: A big complicated initiative may look innovative and promising.
 However, smart strategic innovation is simple.
 The most successful initiatives are focused with all levels of the organization easily explaining the expected changes.

-Picking Misaligned Initiatives
+Mistake #2: Picking Misaligned Initiatives

 Too many times, initiatives focus on what appears tangible to the executive committee.
-Senior leaders often focus on tangible actions of structure, governance, and process as the go-to ways to execute their strategy.
+Senior leaders often focus on concrete actions of structure, governance, and process as the go-to ways to execute their strategy.
 They avoid addressing the mindsets and attitudes of their people – the human cost.
 Focusing initially on the tangible ignores the culture and usually creates immediate fatal resistance.

-Creating Initiative Overload – Too Many & Bad Timing
+Mistake #3: Creating Initiative Overload – Too Many & Bad Timing

-Apply the Pareto principle, meaning 20% of what you do will have 80% of the impact so choose only the best few initiatives that will deliver the most impact.
+Apply the Pareto principle, meaning 20% of what you do will have 80% of the impact, so choose only the best few initiatives that will deliver the most impact.
 Rate potential initiatives as good, better, or best.
 Those rated as best are in the 20% that will create focus and results.

-Quiet Death of an Initiative
+Mistake #4: Quiet Death of an Initiative

-Apply the lessons learned to all future initiatives.
+Solutions: Apply the lessons learned to all future initiatives.
 When we learn from our missteps, and we share those lessons with the organization, we are less likely to repeat the same actions that took us off track.
 Executives can reverse the high rate of initiative death by learning from their mistakes.

 Corporations do not need initiatives to make every relevant strategic change.
-Rather than reflexively turning to initiatives, leaders must first make their critical behavior changes that move the status quo.
+Rather than reflexively turning to initiatives, leaders must first make their own critical behavior changes that move the status quo.
 From there, the most significant cultural and systemic differences become apparent.
 When we listen to our colleagues, choose wisely, and learn from errors, our rate of successful strategic execution will surprise the most seasoned executives.